 Words have a huge impact on our relationships with other people and saying it in a certain tune makes a huge difference in how people understand and perceive things.

 Telling someone that you miss them can either be taken for granted or it could be something that will be with that person for a long time.
-Either way, there are several ways and tunes you can express your feeling about missing someone.
+Either way, there are several ways and tunes you can express your feelings about missing someone.

 Generally, saying I will miss you is nothing but an expression of your feeling of the need for someone’s presence when they are not there.
 And saying You will be missed means that a bunch of people at a party or a gathering will miss a certain individual.